 “CREB1 is known to regulate important brain functions such as memory, learning and anxiety control, and its activity is reduced or physiologically compromised by aging,” the researchers explained.

 “Our findings identify for the first time an important mediator of the effects of diet on the brain,” said lead author Giovambattista Pani. ”Our hope is to find a way to activate CREB1, for example through new drugs, so to keep the brain young without the need of a strict diet.”

 Savings Gap: The children of boomers—members of Generations X and Y—may be better at saving for retirement than their parents.
-In a new TD Ameritrade survey, just 16 percent of boomers with both an IRA and an employer-sponsored 401(k) plan said they contribute to both.
-But 25 percent of Generation Y (those roughly 18-30) and 23 percent of Gen X contribute to both.
+In a new TD Ameritrade survey, just 16 percent of boomers with access to both an IRA and an employer-sponsored 401(k) plan said they contribute to both accounts.
+Yet a quarter of Generation Y workers and 23 percent of Gen X do so.

 The study also found that while 21 percent of boomers expect to have to work in their ‘retirement’ years, only 13 percent of Gen Y expects to.
 Let’s take that stat with a grain of salt, however.
 What’s that they say about the best-laid plans?

 Tuesday Quick Hits: